fbpx

 Considering complementary and alternative methods

 Complementary methods refer to treatments that are in use along with your regular medical care.
-Although some of these methods might be helpful in relieving symptoms or helping you feel better, many have not been proven to work.
+Although some of these methods might help relieve symptoms or help you feel better, many have not been proven to work.

 Be sure to talk to your cancer care team about any method you are thinking about using.
 They can help you learn what we know and don’t about the method, which can help you make a decision.